nickfrosty/website_nuxt/content/articles/dev/redirect-http-to-https-force-https-with-htaccess.md

 2. And two, when you update a htaccess file on LiteSpeed servers **you must restart the LiteSpeed server software.** This is the only way to reload the changes you made to your htaccess file.
 Also, each htaccess file will only work for the directory the file is actually located in.
 The settings do no trickle down to child directories.
 So you will need another htaccess file for each child directory.

+---

+> FYI
+>
-FYI: Because of it handles htaccess, and many other reasons, LiteSpeed servers are usually WAY faster than Apache servers.
+> Because of how it handles htaccess, and many other reasons, LiteSpeed servers are usually WAY faster than Apache servers.

+---

 ### htaccess on Nginx?
 Not a chance.